jlguenego/node-expose-sspi/README.md

 - BUG: Connect to a local account while being on a domain
 - UTF8 everywhere
 - semaphore for AD directory
+- Refactor by using node module import statement

 ## Thanks